CameronHosking/Kmers-counter/README.md

 The additional computational cost of this is negligible.

 ## Output
-The output is tab seperated, Kmers are listed alphabetically in column one and their associated frequencies are in column two.
+The output is tab seperated, Kmers are listed alphabetically in column one and their associated frequencies are in column two, these are always in scientific notation with 10 significant figures, even zero, which is displayed as `0.000000000e+00`.

 ## Examples
     ./KmersCounter -K=4